Lake Osceola (Coral Gables): Death of Chad Meredith

 In the early hours of November 5, 2001, 18-year-old University of Miami student Chad Meredith, who had earlier that evening attended a Ludacris concert, drowned in Lake Osceola while attempting to swim across the lake while intoxicated with two fraternity brothers from Kappa Sigma fraternity, where he was a pledge.
 Swimming in Lake Osceola was already prohibited by the University of Miami.
 But following Meredith's death, the University of Miami made swimming in the lake punishable by expulsion.

 Police reports later cited Meredith's dangerously high blood alcohol content in conjunction with dropping water temperatures and exhaustion as primary factors in his death, and two fraternity members who accompanied him were criminally charged with "negligence, breach of fiduciary duty, and breach of duty to aid and/or rescue."
 The final civil settlement of $12.6 million over the incident was considered one of the largest in the nation related to fraternity hazing fatalities.
 In 2005, the Florida legislature passed the Chad Meredith Act that criminalized hazing incidents at Florida high schools and universities.
 The state statute was signed into law by then Florida governor Jeb Bush on June 7, 2005.

 Ecosystem

 Due to the lake's connection with Biscayne Bay, wildlife from the bay have continued to thrive in Lake Osceola's freshwater environment, including a number of fish, bird, and reptile species.
-While alligators and crocodiles are no longer present in Lake Osceola, manatees, turtles, ducks, ibis, and snakes such as cottonmouths and populate the lake.
+While alligators and crocodiles are no longer present in Lake Osceola, manatees, turtles, ducks, ibis, and snakes such as cottonmouths populate the lake.

 Due to a number of contributing factors, including fertilizer runoff, Lake Osceola began experiencing stratification from algae infestations in the lake's lower strata, resulting in decreased oxygen levels and the death of numerous species of fish that had inhabited the lake since its creation in the late 1940s.
 To combat decreasing oxygen levels and halt greater damage to the ecosystem, the university installed a fountain at the center of Lake Osceola to improve aeration and increase species diversification.